melezhik/SparrowCI/README.md

 ## Parallel tasks execution

+(TBD)

 Tasks could be executed on parallel workers simultaneously for efficiency.

-Documentation - TDB

 ## Dependencies